gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 ### Step 5.
 Setup Gulp tasks

 When talking about React, we are not only looking at the framework itself.
 We are also learning about the tools that will help us have a smooth and agile development experience.
 That's when a task runner becomes your best friend :-)
 [Gulp](http://gulpjs.com/) is a task runner, just like [Grunt](http://gruntjs.com/).
-I don't have any particular preference for Gulp, actually I am more used to working with Grunt, but for the sake of learning and trying new things, we are going to use Gulp in this tutorial.
+I don't have any particular preference for Gulp, actually, I am more used to working with Grunt, but for the sake of learning and trying new things, we are going to use Gulp in this tutorial.

-First we are going to start by opening the **gulpfile.js** in the editor and requiring the dependencies:
+First, we are going to start by opening the **gulpfile.js** in the editor and requiring the dependencies:

 ```javascript
 var gulp = require('gulp');